iainbest/THUD.jl/README.md

     - repetition unlikely to be feasible due to size of board etc., although there is some symmetry to the board we could exploit

-quick todo:
+TODO:
 - ~~undo move function?~~
 - compartmentalise / tidy up existing codebase!
 - highlight possible moves based on query square (highlight possible moves and captures in different colours)
   - move from plots to makie? see `printing.jl` for links
 - go from board / matrix representation to string move representation (reverse is implemented)
 - simple engine (random moves)
 - player vs engine
 - engine vs engine
 - slightly more sophisticated learning (minimax / tree search)

 some cool facts!